 The moon on the breast of the new-fallen snow gave the luster of midday to objects below, when, what to my wondering eyes should appear, but an 855Bugs truck and eight technicians with gear.

 With a friendly young driver, so lively and quick, I knew in a moment it must be Eric.
-More rapid than eagles, his coursers they came, and he whistled and shouted and called them by name:
+More rapid than eagles, the coursers they came, and he whistled and shouted and called them by name:

 Now, Raymond and Bobby!